Researching global development

 Preparatory work

-In this module you’ll develop your own independent research project shaped by your own interests and objectives.
-Before starting, you may want to reflect on what you found particularly interesting in the Stage 1 and 2 modules, and more widely on your personal and professional experience and interests.
+As you'll be developing a research project shaped by your interests and objectives, before starting, you may want to reflect on what you found particularly interesting in the previous modules and on your personal and professional experience and interests.

 Register